teklynk/owncast_chat_bot/README.md

 **comands.json**.
 Add your own custom !action commands and other bot responses.

 **config.json** Contains your OwnCast Access Token and OwnCast server domain url.
+Generate an Access Token from your Owncast Admin page > Integrations > Access Token.
+Create Access Token.
+Choose the middle option "Can send chat messages on behalf of the owner of this token."

 ### Example comands.json file with variables
 ```json